Spain set to test market appetite for new 5-year bond

-MADRID Spain will follow Italy back into the bond market on Thursday, aiming to sell up to 4 billion euros of a new 5-year bond with recent sovereign debt purchases from the European Central Bank expected to support prices.
+MADRID Spain will follow Italy back into the bond market on Thursday, aiming to sell up to 4 billion euros (3.5 billion pounds) of a new 5-year bond with recent sovereign debt purchases from the European Central Bank expected to support prices.

 The auction of the new benchmark paper will be the first bond sale for Spain in nearly a month.
 In that time the country has seen its borrowing costs soar to euro era highs, and then fall significantly as the ECB stepped in to buy the bonds of weaker states and stop the debt crisis spreading.